 Best Time to Visit Tahiti and Bora Bora

 French Polynesia gets amazing weather all year—some islands enjoy a whopping 3,000 hours of sunshine per year.
 Breezy trade winds and mild temps make Tahiti and French Polynesia an idyllic vacation destination.
 It can rain every day but rarely rains non-stop for days at a time.

 The rainy season in the South Pacific is from December to March.
 It is the best time to cruise Tahiti and Bora Bora if you want a good deal and to avoid thick crowds of sightseers.
 But it is the worst time for weather, as there’s an increased risk of rainy days.

 The best time, weather wise is May to October, which is dry season.
 It is almost always clear skies and gentle breezes.
 The downside to the best weather is that the crowds thicken, and the prices rise.
 July and August are the most popular months to visit Tahiti and Bora Bora.

 In April and November, the months between wet and dry season, the weather is drier, but there are still showers.
 Prices are lower, and it is not as crowded.
 Tahiti vacations during the shoulder season are the best.

 What to Wear in Tahiti

 Pack the proper attire to feel cool and comfortable on your Tahiti vacation.
 The islands are casual and laid-back.
 For women, cotton sarongs (called pareo), sundresses, shorts and sandals are the daily wear.
 Men don linen shorts and short-sleeved shirts.
 Aim for resort-casual, even in fine dining restaurants.
-Save the cocktail and formal wear for ship Gala Nights.
+Save the cocktail wear for ship Dressy Nights.